antevis/CARND-Term1-Project1-Finding-Lanes/writeup.md

 * filtering out of lines with too steep and too gradual slopes, removing mostly vertical and horizontal lines, which are of no interest for the task
 * among those remaining after the previous step, filter out the outliers to eliminate their influence on averaging.

 These operations are being applied within a draw_single_line() function which is in turn being called from my implementation of draw_line().
-Operation are actually implemented at the following functions:
+Operations are actually implemented at the following functions:

 * reject_outliers()
 * reject_extremes()